 Yes, It is absolutely safe and smooth, either by bus/car which is going to take between 3-4 hours or by airplane.
-Usually, people prefers to rent cars with a driver and this takes 4 passengers and the ticket is cheap around 10 Euros (per passenger) and it is faster way of getting to the required destination Amman-Damascus or vice versa. almost 7 years ago
+Usually, people prefers to rent cars with a driver and this takes 4 passengers and the ticket is cheap around 10 Euros (per passenger) and it is faster way of getting to the required destination Amman-Damascus or vice versa. over 9 years ago

 Jackie, getting a driver is a good idea.
 The roads can be in poor condition, and the driving just as bad.
 Jordan has a pretty high road death toll.
 It's recommended you don't travel at night, throw in wandering livestock, broken down vehicles and poor lighting into the mix.
 A local driver will be better practised at these hazards.
 Plus, a driver is always guilty if they hit a pedestrian - by law - so you don't want any possibility of being involved in that unpleasantness.